Sunday, March 25, 2007

 You rock.
 This helped muchly, since the Ruby DBI interface had not been playing nicely.

-Mai said...
+Unknown said...

 Thank you.
 Your posts have helped me a lot.
 Thanks.

-Hoornet said...
+hoornet said...

 What about active-record and sql-server,can you give an example for this outside RAILS, please